-Outdoor activities We use a combination of sun protection measures at the preschool.
-These include: A daily check of the UV Index level on the SunSmart app on the phone.
-The level is written in the environmental checklist.
-The levels are: 0-2 - Low 3-5 - Moderate 6-7 - High 8-10 - Very high 11+ - Extreme • From October to March sun protection is required at all times.
+We use a combination of sun protection measures at the preschool.
+These include:

+A daily check of the UV Index level on the SunSmart app.
+The levels are:

+0-2 - Low

+3-5 - Moderate

+6-7 - High

+8-10 - Very high

+11+ - Extreme

+- From October to March sun protection is required at all times.
 Extra sun protection is needed between 11am and 3pm and during this period outdoor activities should be minimised.
-Minimising outdoor activities includes reducing both the number of times (frequency) and the length of time (duration) children are outside. • From April to September outdoor activity can take place at any time.
-However, sun protection is required. • In June and July when the UV index is mostly below 3, sun protection is not required.
+Minimising outdoor activities includes reducing both the number of times (frequency) and the length of time (duration) children are outside. - From April to September outdoor activity can take place at any time.
+However, sun protection is required. - In June and July when the UV index is mostly below 3, sun protection is not required.
 Extra care is needed for all children who have very fair skin.
-The children are encouraged to wear a winter hat to support continuation of the habit of wearing a hat.
-During terms 1 and 4, outdoor activities will occur from 9:00am until 11:00 am to avoid the hottest part of the day.
-During terms 2 and 3, outdoor activities will occur from 12:00 until 1:30pm.
-All sun protection measures (including recommended outdoor times, shade, hat, clothing and sunscreen) are considered when planning excursions and activities.
+The children are encouraged to wear a winter hat to support continuation of the habit of wearing a hat. - During terms 1 and 4, outdoor activities will occur from 9:00am until 11:00 am to avoid the hottest part of the day.
+During terms 2 and 3, outdoor activities can occur from 12:00 until 1:30pm. - All sun protection measures (including recommended outdoor times, shade, hat, clothing and sunscreen) are considered when planning excursions and activities.
 Sun safety measures are included in risk assessments for all excursions and whole school outdoor activities.